Career Timeline of Ben Shelton: Major Achievements and Milestones

 August 23, 2022: Turned Professional

-October 10, 2022: Moved into Top 160 in Rankings
+October 10, 2022: Moved into Top 160

 On October 10, 2022, Ben Shelton moved into the top 160 in the rankings.

-November 21, 2022: Debuted in Top 100 of Rankings
+November 21, 2022: Debuted in Top 100

-On November 21, 2022, after winning his third straight title at the Champaign-Urbana Challenger, Ben Shelton debuted in the top 100 of the rankings, ending the year at world No. 97.
+On November 21, 2022, Ben Shelton debuted in the top 100 of the rankings, ending the year at world No. 97.

-2022: Continued Playing Collegiate Tennis
+2022: Collegiate Tennis for Florida Gators

 2022: Won NCAA Singles Championship

-September 11, 2023: Reached Top 20 Ranking
+September 11, 2023: Reached Top 20 in Rankings

 October 23, 2023: Reached Top 15 in Rankings

-On October 23, 2023, Ben Shelton reached the top 15 in the singles rankings, after winning his maiden title at the Japan Open Tennis Championships.
+On October 23, 2023, Ben Shelton reached the top 15 in the singles rankings after winning his maiden title at the Japan Open Tennis Championships.

-During the 2023 US Open, Ben Shelton hit two service aces at 149.0 miles per hour in the same game and has hit serves at 150.0 miles per hour on multiple separate occasions.
+At the 2023 US Open, Ben Shelton hit two service aces at 149.0 miles per hour (239.8 km/h) in the same game.

-2023: Reached US Open Semifinals
+2023: Reached US Open Semifinal

-2023: Reached Fourth Round at Australian Open
+2023: Reached Australian Open Quarterfinal

 April 8, 2024: New Career-High Singles Ranking